Managua

 The lavish National Theater and nearby park are named in honor of Rubén Dario, Nicaragua’s most celebrated poet.

-Getting to Managua
+What to do in Managua

 Direct flights link Managua to Miami (2.5 hours) and Atlanta (under 4 hours).
 Regional flights connect the capital to San Jose and Panama City.